How to harden a server with fail2ban

 yum install fail2ban

-To download and install the fail2ban package on CentOS and Fedora, you must have the EPEL (Extra Packages for Enterprise Linux) repository enabled for your system.
+To download and install the fail2ban package on AlmaLinux and Fedora, you must have the EPEL (Extra Packages for Enterprise Linux) repository enabled for your system.
 For more information about this repository and how to enable it, please see this article.

 Configuring fail2ban